Back

 Biography

 GRAMMY-nominated oboist Claire Chenette has been principal oboe with the Knoxville Symphony Orchestra since 2014.
-Additionally, Claire performs in diverse settings as a member of the Des Moines Metro Opera, Wildup modern music collective, and Nief Norf.
+Additionally, Claire performs in varied settings as a member of the Lucerne Festival Contemporary Orchestra, Des Moines Metro Opera, Wildup modern music collective, and Nief Norf.
 Claire has been a regular guest with the San Diego, Pacific, and Chattanooga Symphonies and the Los Angeles and Santa Barbara Chamber Orchestras, among others.
-She has performed as concerto soloist with the Knoxville Symphony Chamber Orchestra, the Breckenridge Music Festival, and the Oberlin Contemporary Music Ensemble.
-As a recording artist, Claire appears on many film and TV scores and has credits as both performer and songwriter with her bands Bearcubes and Three Thirds.
-Her recording with Wildup, “The Pieces that Fall to the Earth,” was nominated for a 2019 GRAMMY award in the best chamber music/small ensemble performance category.

 * Member of the Knoxville Symphony Chamber Orchestra